baihongguo/hlmm/docs/tutorial.rst

 The p-value should not be significant.
 This is contrast to the log-linear variance effect p-value, which should be significant due to the general mean-variance relation.

-We have shown how to infer additive, log-linear variance, and dispersion effects using heteroskedastic linear models.
+We have shown how to infer additive, log-linear variance, and dispersion effects using HLMs (:class:`hetlm.model`).
 We now show how to do the same while taking advantage of the favourable properties of linear mixed models for genetic association testing.

 We model random effects for the genotypes in random.bed.
 All of these SNPs have (relatively weak) additive effects on the trait, so modelling random effects should increase power.

-To fit heteroskedastic linear mixed models to all loci in test.bed, at the UNIX terminal, type
+To fit HLMMs (:class:`hetlmm.model`)to all loci in test.bed, at the UNIX terminal, type

     ``python ../bin/hlmm_chr.py test.bed 0 500 test_phenotype.fam test_random --random_gts random.bed``